Wednesday 31st Jul 2019

 Should my business be using invoice discounting?

 Invoice discounting solutions are suitable for companies that sell to other businesses on credit terms, and turn over more than £250,000 a year.
-If you’re interested in invoice discounting and you’d like to learn more, head over to our dedicated page here.
 Do all the research you can, and build a business case for using such a facility.